imbgar/keet-tf-app1/README.md

 # Container Orchestration
 This is obviously a horrible way to execute the container against the newly provisioned docker host.
 I should've provisioned an ECS cluster, defined a task definition for the nginx container, and then a service to reference it and maintain the availability.

-# BUG
+# BUGS
-When running terraform validate against the config, the variables are flagged as unexpected.
-Will debug, not sure why :o
+1. When running terraform validate against the config, the variables are flagged as unexpected. | FIXED - I'm used to being able to organize my modules structure however I wish, but because of git I had to put top level.

+2. For the sake of time, I used an existing AWS VPC module.
+This causes validations to fail regardless if region is specified or not.
+Usually I like to build my own abstractions like "keet.network" as a module over plain AWS resources and not use the pre made abstractions.